Hunter Dozier Player Props: Royals vs. Giants

-Hunter Dozier -- 0-for-3 in his most recent game -- will be in action for the Kansas City Royals against the San Francisco Giants, with Alex Cobb on the hill, on April 7 at 4:35 PM ET.
+Hunter Dozier -- 1-for-4 in his last game -- will be in action for the Kansas City Royals against the San Francisco Giants, with Anthony DeSclafani on the mound, on April 9 at 4:05 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Blue Jays.
+In his most recent game he had a one-hit performance (1-for-4) against the Giants.

 Hunter Dozier Game Info & Props vs. the Giants